taurenshaman/payhub/README.md

 ## Features
 - Pay with wallet plugins of you browser.
-So No need to redirect to the payment platform. #decentralized
+So **No need to redirect to the payment platform**. #decentralized

-## Roadmap (draft)
+## Roadmap (v2020)
+- [ ] Creator mode: for owner/creator of the website
+   - [ ] Add currency with address: the address will contains all money including consumed and locked (users will consume in the future).
+      - consumed money: already blonged to the website owner/creator
+      - locked: users' balance
-- [ ] Owner mode: Add currency(title, name/key, address); withdraw deposit( transfer to other addresses)
+   - [ ] withdraw deposit( transfer the consumed money to other addresses): platform -> the chain
+- [ ] User mode: for normal users
+   - [ ] add address of some currency, set tooltip name
+   - [ ] recharge: the chain -> platform
-- [ ] User mode: add address of some currency, set tooltip name; withdraw deposit( transfer to this address from payhub)
+   - [ ] withdraw deposit( transfer to this address from payhub): platform -> the chain
+   - [ ] transfer: flows in platform
 - [ ] ETH support: web3.js
+   - [ ] recharge
+   - [ ] withdraw deposit
+   - [ ] parse trasaction to restore the recharge action if the balance in PayHub didn't update.
 - [ ] Bitcoin support
+   - [ ] recharge
+   - [ ] withdraw deposit
+   - [ ] parse trasaction to restore the recharge action if the balance in PayHub didn't update.

 ## Ready?